Handcrafted Hanbok from Seoul · 3 to 4 weeks (4 to 6 for weddings)

 Show the work, then trust the conversation.

-There is no cart on this site, no checkout, no spec sheet that tells you what you are getting before you have spoken to a person.
+There is no cart on this site.
+No checkout, no spec sheet, no way to complete an order without a first conversation.
 That makes the conversation important.
 It also makes it fair, before that conversation begins, to ask what the work actually looks like.

 This page is the answer.
-The Seoul workshop.
+The Seoul workshop we source through.
 Mrs. Lee’s kitchen on a catering morning.
-The twice-yearly sourcing trips.
+The twice-yearly trips.
 The hour before a paebaek begins.
-A slow record, posted as we make it, of how this family does the work.
+A slow record of how this family does the work, posted as we make it.

 The kitchen